IgniteUI/indigo-design-docfx/en/components/spline-chart.md

 ## Gridlines

-The Gridlines can change color, making them more or less visible and active.
-To hide them select their color to transparent.
+The Spline Chart has built-in Gridlines to make it easier to visually trace a data point to a value on the Y-axis.
+To hide them just set their color to `Transparent`.

 <img class="responsive-img" src="../images/spline_chart_gridlines.png" srcset="../images/spline_chart_gridlines@2x.png 2x" />